JessMair/Tots-Play/README.md

 It contains address information which is vital.
 It also has a responsive link for Facebook, so when clicked on lead to Tots Play’s Facebook page.
 The Facebook icon was sourced from Font Awesome.
 The phone number, if clicked on from a mobile will allow a call to be placed directly which is very useful for a parent on the go.
-The email link opens up an outlook or whatever email server is set as the users preference to make sending an email very easy and accessible.
+The email link opens up an outlook or whatever email server is set as the user's preference to make sending an email very easy and accessible.

 ## Gallery Page